 - Hot Glue Gun

-Breast cancer awareness wreath instructions
+- Breast cancer awareness ribbons wreath form

 I bought 6 bunches of flowers from Dollar Tree.
 The amount of flowers you’ll need depends on how wide and broad the flowers are.

 I pulled the flower heads off the flower stems.

 I arranged the flower heads onto the wreath form.

 Once I had them in the order and place I wanted them, I hot glued them onto the wreath form.